swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

       dependency installation, you can replace the `Setup Python` and `Install dependencies` steps with the
       [astral-sh/setup-uv](https://github.com/astral-sh/setup-uv) action and run
-      `uv pip install --requirement requirements-freeze.txt`.
+      `uv pip install -r requirements-freeze.txt`.
 For simplicity, the rest of this guide continues to use the default Python tools (`pip` and `venv`).

 ### Push the CI/CD pipeline configuration file to Git